 How long does it take a nose piercing to get fully healed?

 The healing period lies between 3-6 months depending on the types of nose piercing.
 If talking about simple nostril piercing, it will take 2 whole months to get healed.
-But, the healing time can increase if it is not properly cared or if the piercing is infected.
+But, the healing time can increase if it is not properly cared.
+Piercing infection can also increase healing time.

 Do you get a scar from a nose piercing?